 Activity Evidence that supports this approach Challenge number(s) addressed Pastoral teams, led by Heads of Year, to develop and implement new strategies for improving attendance.
 This will include embedding the principles set out in the DfE's Improving School Attendance guidance.
 Improving School Attendance advice - DfE.
 The guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
 5 Provide social, emotional, behavioural and wellbeing support through a dedicated team of Wellbeing Practitioners, in a purpose-built space.
-Adolescent mental health: A systematic review on the effectiveness of school- based interventions - Early Intervention Foundation (eif.org.uk) 4, 5 Provide support to the family beyond school through the appointment of a Parent Support Advisor.
+Adolescent mental health: A systematic review on the effectiveness of school- based interventions - Early Intervention Foundation (eif.org.uk) 4, 5 Provide support to the family beyond school through the appointment of a Parent 4,5

+Support Advisor.
 Employed to provide practical advice and bespoke training for parents and to support them at academic and pastoral meetings.
-4,5

-Educational resourcing: to provide subsidies for trips, visits, enrichment activities and revision materials to ensure all students receive the 2,4,5 support and resources necessary to achieve well.
+Educational resourcing: to provide subsidies for trips, visits, enrichment activities and revision materials to ensure all students receive the support and resources necessary to achieve well.
+2,4,5

-Total budgeted cost: £90,152 in Year 1; £102, 467 in Year 2.
+Total budgeted cost: £90,152 in Year 1 and £102,467 in Year 2, £119,301 in Year 3.